 Research & Policy Solutions in 2016

 Engaging Communities in Reducing Gun Violence: The Joint Center, Joyce Foundation, and Urban Institute released Engaging Communities in Reducing Gun Violence.
 The 57-page report focuses on race, gun violence, and policing reforms, and is based on recommendations of more than 100 community members convened in three diverse American cities—Richmond, Virginia, Milwaukee, Wisconsin, and Stockton, California.
 We also returned to Richmond and Milwaukee and organized events with community members about how to implement the recommendations.

 How to Reduce Long Lines to Vote: The Joint Center released a policy brief and a 2-minute video on how to reduce long lines to vote.
-On average, African Americans wait in line to vote twice as long and Latinos 1.5 times as long as whites, and some voters of color wait up to 7 hours.
+On average, Blacks wait in line to vote twice as long as whites and Latinos 1.5 times as long as whites, and some voters of color wait up to 7 hours.
 Long lines reduce voter turnout and can determine election outcomes.

-Survey Data and Briefs: In 2016, we commissioned a nationwide survey that oversampled African Americans and Latinos to allow for detailed demographic analysis (e.g., African Americans and Latinos by age, gender, income, geography).
-The survey gathered data about preferences of African Americans, Latinos, and whites on voting, policy, workforce, financial services, health and nutrition, energy, and other issues.
+Survey Data and Briefs: In 2016, we commissioned a nationwide survey that oversampled Blacks and Latinos to allow for detailed demographic analysis (e.g., Blacks and Latinos by age, gender, income, geography).
+The survey gathered data about preferences of Blacks, Latinos, and Whites on voting, policy, workforce, financial services, health and nutrition, energy, and other issues.
 We published a series of briefs based on the data.

 Think Tank Leaders Luncheons: The Joint Center brought together researchers who focus on race at various think tanks (e.g. Brookings, CAP, Urban Institute) to share their newest research and ideas with one another over several lunches.